Demographic Transition Model

 Most people die because of pandemics, like infectious and parasitic diseases (the Black Plague and Malaria).

-People begin to live longer, because of improved medicine, nutrition, and sanitation.
+People begin to live longer because of change in conditions.
+Changes that can move a society from stage 1 to stage 2 are improved nutrition, breakthroughs in medicine, end to warfare, and/or improved sanitation.
 In this stage, not as many people die of infectious diseases because of epidemiology, which is the branch of science that studies disease, the causes and cures.

 Because of better infrastructure (hospitals, sewers, better plumbing) less people die of parasitic diseases.